Ludhiana: Road

 Ludhiana is connected with other cities of Punjab and also with other states by bus service.
 Major national highways NH 44, NH 5 (old NH1, NH95 respectively) and state highway SH 11 connect to the city.
 The transportation services are provided by the state owned Punjab Roadways and private bus operators.

 Airport

-Ludhiana is served by the city-based Sahnewal Airport, also known as Ludhiana Airport.
-It is located near the town of Sahnewal, 5 km southeast of Ludhiana on the Grand Trunk Road.
-The airport is spread over more than 130 acre.
-The current airport arrival/departure halls can accommodate 40 passengers.
-A new airport in Ludhiana is coming up at Halwara Air Force Station with work under progress.
+Ludhiana is served by two airports, with operations now centred on newer infrastructure.
+The older Ludhiana Airport, located about 5 km from the city, is a small domestic airport with limited capacity and historically irregular commercial flight operations.
+To address growing demand, the Halwara International Airport is being developed around 30–40 km from Ludhiana.
+Inaugurated in February 2026, it is a modern airport capable of handling larger aircraft and is expected to significantly improve regional and national connectivity, with scheduled commercial flights to Delhi commencing from 15 May 2026..

-Chandigarh Airport is the nearest International Airport to Ludhiana.
+Chandigarh Airport is the nearest international airport to Ludhiana.
 Other nearby airports are Adampur Airport in Jalandhar and Sri Guru Ram Dass Jee International Airport in Amritsar.